-Upland forests offset soil methane sinks by 1-6% through stem emissions.
+Upland forests offset soil methane sinks by 1% to 6% through stem emissions.

 Upland forest soils remove methane from the atmosphere and are represented in global budgets as net methane sinks.
-However, we demonstrate that upland trees can also emit methane.
+However, this study demonstrates that upland trees can also emit methane.

-Studies of methane fluxes in upland forests have focused on exchanges between the atmosphere and soils, but we conclude that methane fluxes across tree surfaces are also potentially important for upland forest methane budgets.
+Studies of methane fluxes in upland forests have focused on exchanges between the atmosphere and soils, but the scientists conclude that methane fluxes across tree surfaces are also potentially important for upland forest methane budgets.

 Smithsonian Environmental Research Center

-This study was supported primarily by the DOE Terrestrial Ecosystem Science program (grant DE-SC0008165).
-The components of an automated flux system was developed with funds from NSF-ERC MIRTHE (EEC-0540832).
+This study was supported primarily by the Terrestrial Ecosystem Science program of the Office of Biological and Environmental Research (grant DE-SC0008165) within the U.S. Department of Energy Office of Science.
+The components of an automated flux system was developed with funds from the National Science Foundation's (NSF) ERC MIRTHE (EEC-0540832).